-833 National Numbering Systems
+National Numbering Systems

-834 Product identification numbering systems that are defined by a single country or market for registration 835 and use only within its boundaries.
+Product identification numbering systems that are defined by a single country or market for registration and use only within its boundaries.

-836 Packaging Levels
+Packaging Levels

 The hierarchy of product packaging.
 Each level has a specific way for protecting and identifying the product during different types of handling.
-Recognized "levels" include "primary", "secondary" and "tertiary"
+Recognized 'levels' include 'primary', 'secondary' and 'tertiary'

-840 Pack
+Pack

-- 841 The packaged product that moves through a supply chain and is sold/administered/dispensed to the 842 end patient and that is typically the subject of serialisation requirements - 843 Pallet - A wood or plastic structural foundation used for transporting a grouping of one or more shipper cases containing product
+The packaged product that moves through a supply chain and is sold/administered/dispensed to the end patient and that is typically the subject of serialisation requirements

+Pallet

+A wood or plastic structural foundation used for transporting a grouping of one or more shipper cases containing product

-846 Point of Dispense (PoD) Verification
+Point of Dispense (PoD) Verification

 A recognized traceability architectural model that aims to limit the points in a supply chain where a drug must be verified to the point where it is dispensed or administered to a patient.
-Also referred to as a unique identifier to drug packages, and dispensers at the other end of the supply chain to perform the verification step.
+Also referred to as a 'book-end approach' because it usually requires manufactures at one of the supply chain to apply a unique identifier to drug packages, and dispensers at the other end of the supply chain to perform the verification step.
 The Falsified Medicines Directive (FMD) in the European Union (EU) as defined by the Delegated Regulation (DR) is an example of a system that implements PoD Verification.